Lockheed EC-130H Compass Call: Aircraft

 The EC-130H fleet is composed of a mix of Baseline 1 and 2 aircraft.

 The Block 35 Baseline 1 EC-130H provides the Air Force with additional capabilities to jam communication, Early Warning/Acquisition radar, and navigation systems through higher effective radiated power, extended frequency range, and insertion of digital signal processing compared to earlier EC-130Hs.

-Baseline 1 aircraft have the flexibility to keep pace with adversary use of emerging technology.
-It promotes enhanced crew proficiency, maintenance, and sustainment with a common fleet configuration, new operator interface, increased reliability, and better fault detection.
+Baseline 1 aircraft are updated to address emerging electronic technologies.
+The common fleet configuration standardizes maintenance and operational procedures, while introducing an updated operator interface and fault detection systems.

 Baseline 2 has several upgrades to ease operator workload and improve effectiveness.
 Improved external communications allow Compass Call crews to maintain situational awareness and connectivity in dynamic operational and tactical environments.
 Aircraft communication capabilities are improved with the expansion of satellite communications connectivity compatible with emerging DoD architectures, increased multi-asset coordination nets, and upgraded data-link terminals.

 Delivery of Baseline-2 provides the Air Force with the equivalent of a "fifth generation electronic attack capability," providing improved aircraft performance and survivability.

 A majority of the improvements found in the EC-130H Compass Call Baseline-2 are classified modifications to the mission system that enhance precision and increase attack capabilities.